 It seems simple enough: Buy a fridge (or reuse an old one), put it in out in the garage for convenience, and plug it in.
 Right?

-Not so fast.
 There are a few conditions you need to be aware of that will affect the performance of a garage refrigerator freezer.
-Mostly, though, the best refrigerator for a garage will depend upon the temperature in your garage.
+Mostly, though, the best refrigerator for a garage will depend upon the temperature in your garage, and how drastically it changes from season to season.

 The main problem arises when your garage is not insulated, and susceptible to the drastic temperature changes of the seasons.